-By Luciana Genio (ISA Secretariat)
+Luciana Genio, ISA Secretariat

-Protection of the marine environment from harmful effects which may arise from activities in the Area is at the core of ISA's mandates.
-ISA also has the duty to promote and encourage the conduct of marine scientific research in the Area, and to coordinate and disseminate the results of such research and analysis when available.
-In line with the ISA's Strategic Plan and High-Level Action Plan for the period of 2019-2023, the ISA Assembly in 2020 adopted the ISA Action Plan in support of UN Decade of Ocean Science for Sustainable Development to formalize ISA's contribution to the UN Decade.
-This workshop addresses one of the six strategic research priorities identified in the action plan, focusing on standardization and innovation of methodologies for deep-sea biodiversity assessment, including taxonomic identifications and description in the Area.
+Protection of marine environment from harmful effects which may arise from activities in the Area is at the core of the mandate of ISA.
+ISA also has the duty to promote and encourage the conduct of marine scientific research in the Area and to coordinate and disseminate the results of such research and analysis when available.
+In 2020, in line with ISA Strategic Plan and High-Level Action Plan for 2019-2023, the Assembly adopted the ISA Action Plan in support of the United Nations Decade of Ocean Science for Sustainable Development to formalize the contribution of ISA to the United Nations Decade.
+This workshop addresses one of the six strategic research priorities identified in the Action Plan, focusing on standardization and innovation of methodologies for deep-sea biodiversity assessment, including taxonomic identifications and description in the Area.

-ISA has undertaken several activities to address standardization of methods and analysis for biodiversity assessments, including technical studies, a series of intercalibration workshops, and the biodiversity synthesis for the Clarion Clipperton Zone region.
+ISA has undertaken several activities to address standardization of methods and analysis for biodiversity assessments, including technical studies, series of intercalibration workshops and the biodiversity synthesis for the CCZ region.
 In particular, ISA hosted a virtual workshop on taxonomic standardization in September 2020 to discuss strategic collaborative approaches for advancing deep-sea taxonomic knowledge.
-Addressing requirements of taxonomic identifications based on image data, and the need to establish reference image libraries were identified as a key priority for enhancing deep-sea species identification and quantification, as well as increasing capacity and literacy in deep sea taxonomy.
+Addressing requirements of taxonomic identifications based on image data and the need to establish reference image libraries were identified as key priorities for enhancing deep-sea species identification and quantification, as well as increasing capacity and literacy in deep-sea taxonomy.

-This workshop aims to identify technical means and key elements for a standardized model necessary to facilitate effective sharing and use of image data within the context of ISA.
-The various steps of the image data workflow, from acquisition, to archival and exchange, processing and annotations, and the creation of image data products for multiple users will be the focus of the expert deliberations.
-The workshop is expected to support members, contractors, and other relevant stakeholders of ISA in exploring opportunities to collaborate on innovating methods and tools for image-based deep-sea species identifications, effectively sharing images and image-based assessments, and promoting capacity-building efforts in the field of deep-sea taxonomy.
+This workshop aims to identify technical means and key elements for a standardized model necessary to facilitate effective sharing and use of image data in the context of ISA.
+The various steps of the image data workflow, from acquisition to archiving and exchange, processing and annotations, and the creation of image data products for multiple users will be the focus of expert deliberations.
+The workshop is expected to support Members, Contractors and other relevant stakeholders of ISA to explore opportunities to collaborate on innovating methods and tools for image-based deep-sea species identifications, effectively sharing images and image-based assessments, and promoting capacity-building efforts in the field of deep-sea taxonomy.